regebro/moving-big-projects/moving-big-projects.rst

     But you can't require ALL tests to pass under Python 3 initially, because then all your builds will fail and you can never merge anything.

-    At Shoobx we had tests that were very big.
-    The browser integration tests would typically run over night.
-    Running all those tests also under Python 3 would require twice the computing power, making the tests runs twice as expensive.
-Not much fun.

-    What the clever people who did the CI at Shoobx did, was to use the coverage information to see what tests covered which lines, and when a pull request was done, we could use the diff to see what lines and hence what tests were affected.
-    Then, for that PR we could run only the tests affected.

-    For master, of course, you would run everything.
-    But this lowered the time it would take to get integration tests on a branch run.
-    Unit tests of course are fast, always run all of them.

 ----

 Make your dev environment support Python 3